Inamdar Legal logoInamdar LegalPractical legal support with clarity

 Key clauses every vendor agreement should consider

 The agreement should clearly cover parties, goods or services, specifications, purchase orders, delivery schedules, inspection, pricing, GST, invoices, payment terms, warranties, confidentiality, data use, indemnity, liability caps, termination, and dispute resolution.
 For procurement-heavy businesses, these details should be written in a way that aligns with actual operational workflow rather than a generic template.
-Vague descriptions create avoidable disputes, so the agreement should state technical specifications, approved materials or components, packaging standards, performance standards, shelf-life or storage conditions where relevant, testing requirements, and whether supply is based on a drawing, datasheet, prototype, or approved sample.

 • Parties, scope and contract structure